okwolf/hyperapp-fx/README.md

 ## Getting Started

 Here's a taste of how to use two of the most common effects for firing actions and making HTTP requests.
-The app displays inpsiring quotes about design, fetching a new quote each time the user clicks on the current one.
+The app displays inspiring quotes about design, fetching a new quote each time the user clicks on the current one.
 Go ahead and [try it online here](https://codepen.io/okwolf/pen/QQYaad?editors=0010).

 ```js
 import { h, app } from "hyperapp"